History of London: Anglo-Saxon London (5th century – 1066)

 After Æthelred's death at London in 1016 his son Edmund Ironside was proclaimed king there by the witangemot and left to gather forces in Wessex.
 London was then subjected to a systematic siege by Cnut but was relieved by King Edmund's army; when Edmund again left to recruit reinforcements in Wessex the Danes resumed the siege but were again unsuccessful.
 However, following his defeat at the Battle of Assandun Edmund ceded to Cnut all of England north of the Thames, including London, and his death a few weeks later left Cnut in control of the whole country.

 A Norse saga tells of a battle when King Æthelred returned to attack Danish-occupied London.
 According to the saga, the Danes lined London Bridge and showered the attackers with spears.
 Undaunted, the attackers pulled the roofs off nearby houses and held them over their heads in the boats.
 Thus protected, they were able to get close enough to the bridge to attach ropes to the piers and pull the bridge down, thus ending the Viking occupation of London.
 This story presumably relates to Æthelred's return to power after Sweyn's death in 1014, but there is no strong evidence of any such struggle for control of London on that occasion.

 Following the extinction of Cnut's dynasty in 1042 English rule was restored under Edward the Confessor.
-He was responsible for the foundation of Westminster Abbey and spent much of his time at Westminster, which from this time steadily supplanted the City itself as the centre of government.
+He was responsible for the foundation of Westminster Abbey and spent much of his time upstream of the City at Westminster, which from this time steadily supplanted the City itself as the centre of government.
 Edward's death at Westminster in 1066 without a clear heir led to a succession dispute and the Norman conquest of England.
-Earl Harold Godwinson was elected king by the witangemot and crowned in Westminster Abbey but was defeated and killed by William the Bastard, Duke of Normandy at the Battle of Hastings.
+Earl Harold Godwinson was elected king by the witangemot and crowned at Westminster Abbey, but was defeated and killed by William II, Duke of Normandy at the Battle of Hastings.
 The surviving members of the witan met in London and elected King Edward's young nephew Edgar the Ætheling as king.

-The Normans advanced to the south bank of the Thames opposite London, where they defeated an English attack and burned Southwark but were unable to storm the bridge.
+The Normans advanced to the south bank of the Thames opposite London, where they defeated an English attack and burned Southwark, but were unable to storm the bridge.
 They moved upstream and crossed the river at Wallingford before advancing on London from the north-west.
-The resolve of the English leadership to resist collapsed and the chief citizens of London went out together with the leading members of the Church and aristocracy to submit to William at Berkhamstead, although according to some accounts there was a subsequent violent clash when the Normans reached the city.
+The resolve of the English leadership to resist collapsed and the chief citizens of London went out together with the leading members of the Church and aristocracy to submit to William at Berkhamsted, although according to some accounts there was a subsequent violent clash when the Normans reached the city.
 Having occupied London, William was crowned king in Westminster Abbey.